 My goal is to provide practical but forward-leaning solutions to guide the industry toward DC’s visionary future.

 Every major shock creates opportunity for growth: we learn how to be stronger and better.
-At IMT, we’re asking ourselves, what do we need buildings to do for people, RIGHT NOW, as well as in the long term?
-How do we strengthen the partnerships that will get us through this crisis and make us stronger?
+What do we need buildings to do for people during and after this pandemic?

 In this Q&A, Betsy breaks down the importance of bringing diverse voices and backgrounds to the table to create better policies and programs that benefit present and future generations.

-Robust decarbonization means transforming energy supply and demand.
-To advance these efforts, we will need to shift the way building owners and tenants, city leaders, utility representatives, and communities think about buildings and the role of energy efficiency.
+To achieve rapid, meaningful decarbonization, we need to shift the way we think about buildings and the role of energy efficiency.

 Here is a behind-the-scenes look at how Ross MacWhinney is helping NYC’s Office of Sustainability fight climate change in the commercial capital of the U.S.